Busque também em nossas outras coleções:

 Página 1 de 100

-ny071125205811 **EMBARGO: No electronic distribution, Web posting or street sales before 5:01 a.m.
-ET Sunday, Nov.
-9, 2025.
-No exceptions for any reasons.** The consumer products giant Kimberly-Clark, which owns Kleenex and Huggies, said last week that it would buy Kenvue, the maker of Tylenol, for $40 billion.
-(George Wylesol/The New York Times/Fotoarena) ?
-FOR EDITORIAL USE ONLY WITH NYT STORY BIG NUMBER BY KRISTEN BAYRAKDARIAN FOR NOV.
-9, 2025.
+ny110526111811 **EMBARGO: No electronic distribution, Web posting or street sales before 5:01 a.m.
+ET Sunday, May 10, 2026.
+No exceptions for any reasons.** In a rebuke to the stodgy image of the gardener, many gardeners are embracing a free-form approach called chaos gardening.
+(Elena Boils/The New York Times/Fotoarena) ?
+FOR EDITORIAL USE ONLY WITH NYT STORY CHAOS GARDENING BY ALEXANDER NAZARYAN FOR MAY 11, 2026.
 ALL OTHER USE PROHIBITED. ?

 DC